 Eyelid surgery, also known as blepharoplasty, is a long-term treatment for dark circles and sagging under the eyes.
 Excess skin and fat under the eyes are removed or repositioned during the operation.
 The fatty tissue is redistributed to prevent the eyes from appearing empty.
 The end result is a young, smooth look.
 The scar is totally concealed since the incision is made around the inside of the eyelid.

 Surgical implants made up from silicone are often inserted in the hollow space under the eye/upper cheek to correct tear trough deformity which eliminates dark circles also.
-It is placed over the bone by making a single incision on the outside of eyelid.
-There is no visible scarring and results are permanent.
-This procedure can be clubbed with other facial surgeries like facelift, eyelid surgery etc.
+It is placed over the bone by making a single incision on the outside of the eyelid.
+There is no visible scarring and the results are permanent.
+This procedure can be clubbed with other facial surgeries like facelifts, eyelid surgery etc.

 Patients with thin skin who also have volume loss or excess fat pockets may benefit from a combination of treatments.
 Because of the thin skin, the underlying blood vessels around the fat pockets may become transparent, ‘darkening’ the skin.
 In such cases, a combination of procedures, such as injectable fillers combined with a chemical peel to enhance hollowing, or blepharoplasty surgery combined with a chemical peel to extract excess fat pockets, may be recommended.
 Chemical peels can help tighten the skin on the lower lids and promote collagen production.
 Chemical peels are effective in patients who have mild skin pigment changes or light wrinkles as a result of normal ageing.